GENERAL GUIDELINES OF COMPETITION

-It is the participant's responsibility to read and to abide by these rules.
-Participation in the competition means that the participants have read and agree to these rules.
+It is the participant's responsibility to read and to abide by these guidelines.
+Participation in the competition means that the participants have read and agree to these guidelines.

 Best Overall Venture - $ 30,000

 Best Social Venture - $ 10,000

 Most Impact on Michigan Venture - $ 10,000